pkrll/furry-potato/README.md

 #### Usage

-To save a draft (but not publish it) of an article in the ``drafts`` directory, type the following command:
+To save a draft of an article in the ``drafts`` directory (but not publish it), type the following command:

 ```bash
 $ make save push
 ```

-To publish an draft, type the following command:
+To publish a draft, type the following command:

 ```bash
 $ make publish push